 2. Forecasting New Business

-- Acquisition: Your attainment rate paints an honest picture of how your company performed in relation to the target revenue and/or sales goals for that period of time—helping you realistically refine your goals.
+- Acquisition: You can’t argue with the numbers.
+Your acquisition rate paints an honest picture of how your company performed in relation to the target revenue and/or sales goals for that period of time—helping you realistically fine tune your goals.

 Customers are the heartbeat of every company.
 Nothing is as important as keeping a close eye on the health of your subscribers.
-Your data reporting tools should give you a real-time view of customer attrition, i.e. subscribers that convert (new business), cancel (churn), and return (reactivate).
+Your data reporting tools should give you a real-time view of customer health, i.e. subscribers that convert (new business), cancel (churn), grow (install-based growth), and return (reactivate).
 Not all SaaS churn business metrics are created equally, though.
 Here’s our recommended handful to keep your eye on:

 - Subscriber Churn Rate: The rate at which your customers are canceling their subscriptions.
 Calculation: Subscriber Churn Count / Start of Period Subscriber Count.